stvrd/gibbs_sampling/README.md

 - The Gibbs algorithm is a special case of the Metropolis algorithm
 - We do not reject samples, therefore it is more efficient
 - However, the conditional pdfs need to be known
+- May be very slow for correlated parameters